Rajesh Gopinathan

-Early and personal life
+Early life

-Gopinathan was born in Thrissur, Kerala.
-He grew up in Lucknow and did his schooling from St. Mary’s Convent Inter College RDSO Manak Nagar Lucknow.
-He is also the Alumni of 1987 Batch of SMCIC RDSO LKO as per his batchmates.
-Presently he resides in Mumbai with his wife, daughter, and son.
-Rajesh likes to go for long walks, he loves reading books, travelling and watching movies.

 Education

-Rajesh did his schooling from St. Mary’s Convent Inter College RDSO Manak Nagar Lucknow, is Alumni of 1987 Batch of SMCIC RDSO LKO as per his batchmates.
+Rajesh did his schooling from St. Mary's Convent School (RDSO) and St. Francis' College, Lucknow, graduating from school in 1987.
 Rajesh graduated in 1994 with an Electrical and Electronics Engineering degree from the Regional Engineering College, Tiruchirappalli (now National Institute of Technology, Tiruchirappalli).
 In 1996, he obtained a post-graduate diploma in Management (PGDM, equivalent to an MBA) from Indian Institute of Management Ahmedabad.

 Career

 Tata Strategic Management Group

 He joined the Tata Strategic Management Group in 1996, where he worked on multiple assignments with Tata companies.

 Tata Consultancy Services

 In 2001, Rajesh joined Tata Consultancy Services from the Tata Industries and worked to drive TCS’ newly established e-business unit in the United States.
 He was involved in the design, structure and implementation of the new organizational structure and operating model of the company.
 Rajesh took over as the Chief Financial Officer of the company in 2013.
 Prior to this role, he was Vice President – Business Finance, where he was responsible for the financial management of the company's individual operating units.
 After serving as the Chief Financial Officer of the company for 4 years, he was elevated to the role of Chief Executive Officer in February 2017.

 Rajesh has played a key role in helping TCS become a 22 billion global company at the end of fiscal year 2020.
 With over 469,000 associates, TCS is one of the largest private sector employers globally and was recognized as a Global Top Employer for the sixth consecutive year in 2021, with the highest retention rate in a competitive industry.

 Under Rajesh’s leadership, the market capitalization of the company crossed USD 100 billion during April 2018, making TCS the most valuable company in India.
 In 2021, TCS’ brand value grew by $1.4 billion over the prior year to USD 15 billion and was ranked among the Top 3 most valuable brands in the IT Services sector globally according to the Brand Finance 2021 report.